 There is also a spiritual component to qi gong: Practicing this discipline is thought to bypass the mind and connect your body with your spirit, allowing you to achieve a higher state of being.
 You may find that a regular practice provides you with a clearer sense of purpose and peace.

-Qi gong is generally performed standing up, although you can do it in any position from seated to prone (face-down) to standing.
+Qi gong is generally performed standing up, although you can do it in any position from seated to lying down to standing.
 Practitioners lead you through a series of rhythmic, stylized movements, often including common ones such as raising and lowering the arms, twisting the torso gently from the waist, and gently rubbing the ears, feet and hands.
 You will hold the moves for several seconds or even minutes at a time, while focusing on your breath and visualizing your qi moving freely throughout your body.

 Perhaps the most recognizable and quintessential qi gong pose is called standing meditation, which can be held from several minutes to over an hour.
 (Standing with your arms in “hug a tree” position is popular, although many arm positions can be used.)
-Most qi gong practices end with a variation of standing meditation which, unlike seated meditation practiced in yoga, strengthens the entire body without impact while increasing stamina and endurance.
+Most qi gong practices end with a variation of standing meditation which, unlike seated meditation practiced in yoga, strengthens the entire body without impact to the joints while increasing stamina and endurance.
 This is why qi gong is considered the foundation for many styles of martial arts: It creates both a calmness of mind and a power of body that are needed to defeat an opponent.
 This same power promotes the body’s self-healing ability.

 Health Benefits of Qi Gong